-While using Premiere Pro, you also can add motion graphics and text to your video clips (lower thirds, full-screen intros, etc.) using the same principle of layers.
+While using Adobe Premiere Pro, you also can add motion graphics and text to your video clips (lower thirds, full-screen intros, etc.) using the same principle of layers.
 There are also a lot of presets already in the program that you may choose to use.

 Advanced visual effects for your videos

-This is where After Effects shines.
+In the battle between After Effects vs Premiere Pro, this is where After Effects shines.
 Advanced visual effects are better with After Effects, from color grading to simple animated titles.
 Also, After Effects is all about creating different visual elements to enhance your video.